jtilly/R-travis-container-example/README.md

   directories:
     - ~/Rlib
 ```
-I then install and test my package using `Rscript` to execute the following lines of `R` code:
+I then install my package using `devtools::install`.
+I use `testthat` to perform unit tests and I use `covr` to report the test coverage.
 ```{R}
 if (!"devtools" %in% rownames(installed.packages())) {
     install.packages("devtools", dependencies=TRUE, repos="http://cran.rstudio.com/")